Loading...

 Navigate criminal proceedings.

-Being arrested for Driving Under the Influence (DUI) in Montgomery County, North Carolina, can be a frightening and confusing experience.
-This guide is designed to provide you with immediate, practical information to help you understand what's happening and what steps you need to take.
+Being arrested for DUI can be overwhelming.
+In Montgomery County, the Montgomery County Sheriff's Office and the North Carolina Highway Patrol are the primary agencies responsible for DUI enforcement.
+This guide provides immediate, practical information to help you understand what's happening and what steps you need to take.
 We'll cover everything from what happens immediately after your arrest to important deadlines and local resources available to you.
-This guide focuses specifically on Montgomery County, taking into account any unique aspects of the county's legal system.

 The first 24 hours after a DUI arrest are crucial.
 Here's a general timeline of what you can expect: